Villac Umu

 The Sun God in Inca mythology was Inti and the most important god in the pantheon of Inca people.
 In part, this is why the most powerful priest in the empire was the high priest to the most revered god.

+Villac Umu was part of Diego de Almagro's expedition to Chile in 1535 until he defected and escaped one night back to Cusco with his women and servants to aid the Inca uprising.